timfayz/pipe/docs/features.md

 ### Quine
 ```
-simple example of producing a copy of its own source code
+example of producing a copy of its own source
 ```
 <!--
 ## What one's language should support